<<This blog has been updated on 12/23/2014>>

 INSERT INTO table values (1,'Name')

-Second batch with EXPLICIT transaction completed in just 2 seconds (compared to 8 mins when IMPLICIT transaction) in the same problematic environment.
-The reason is because every IMPLICIT COMMIT is flushing the transaction log buffer to disk but in the case of EXPLICIT XSN, log buffers are flushed only when they are full (ofcourse in this test environment no other requests were running so they don't cause log buffer flush).
+Second batch with EXPLICIT transaction completed in just 2 seconds (compared to 8 mins when Auto commit transaction) in the same problematic environment.
+The reason is because every Auto Commit is flushing the transaction log buffer to disk for every INSERT but in the case of EXPLICIT XSN, log buffers are flushed only when they are full or due to any of the 4 conditions mentioned above, so the less log block flush, less the time we wait for I/O which decreases transaction latency.
+(Note that this was a test environment so almost, no other requests were running at that time)

-Also we knew that the comparison might be skewed if there is a autogrowth happening in the background so we ensured that Initial Size for both MDF and LDF was set before the testing started.
+Also we knew that the comparison might be skewed if there is a autogrowth happening in the background so we ensured that Initial Size for LDF was set before the testing started.

 There is another difference in the case of EXPLICIT XSN which we noticed:

-1. In IMPLICIT XSN, CHECKPOINT will run quite often and will complete soon because the amount of dirty buffers will be less when it runs so often
+1. In Auto commit XSN, CHECKPOINT will run quite often and will complete soon because the amount of dirty buffers will be less when it runs so often

-Then it made sense to the customer that instead of 60,000 LOG I/O, we just be sending <10 LOG I/O to disk which makes transaction to complete fast.
+Now, it made sense to the customer that instead of 60,000 LOG I/O, we just be sending <10 LOG I/O to disk when we use Explicit transaction which made transaction to complete sooner.

 DMV sys.dm_tran_database_transactions helped us to understand WRITELOG wait time for every transaction w.r.t the transaction begin time.
-Also sys.dm_io_pending_io_requests helped us to understand the outstanding I/O and whether the I/O is still pending from Disk subsytem and how long it is pending.
+Also sys.dm_io_pending_io_requests helped us to understand the outstanding I/O and whether the I/O is still pending from Disk subsytem or is it pending from OS and how long it is pending.